 Step 1: Choose your design & open it in Silhouette Studio

-I found this design (click to be taken to Etsy) on Etsy Studio.
+I found this design on Etsy Studio.

 It contains 8 variations of a teardrop-shaped earring and I chose the design labeled “Hteardrop4”.
 You could also draw your own design, purchase one, trace an image from the internet, or search for a freebie to download.
 Popular designs include teardrops, feathers, and geometric shapes.